 Since then, crews have been upgrading underground and surface infrastructure to support the drilling program.
 Recent improvements have included the fabrication of an air deflector for ventilation Shaft #4 to reduce noise impact, tie-in of the water piping from shafts P1Ter and P15 to the 1,112-metre-level dam,

 and the start of the removal of corroded ventilation columns from Shaft #5.

 Water levels are stabilized below the 1,150-metre-level haulway and 1,272-metre-level hanging wall drift, enabling access for drilling, with two rigs targeting the Série Récurrente and Big Zinc mineralization.

 Exploration and development drilling

-Ivanhoe's 2014 underground drilling program is scheduled to complete approximately 100 holes, totalling more than 20,000 metres.
-The program is designed to confirm and update Kipushi's estimated historical resources and to further expand the resources along strike and at depth.
-More than 4,000 metres of drilling was completed during the first half of 2014.
+Ivanhoe's Kipushi underground drilling program is designed to confirm and update Kipushi's estimated historical resources and to further expand the resources along strike and at depth.
+More than 10,000 metres of drilling had been completed by the end of the third quarter.

 The first assays from Ivanhoe drilling program at Kipushi were received on July 14, 2014: Among the significant results received to that date: